 Children & Young People’s Services

-If you’ve been affected by any kind of sexual abuse there’s lots of practical and emotional support available to you at RSVP, and we’re ready to help you.
+If you’ve been subjected to any kind of sexual abuse or sexual exploitation there’s lots of practical and emotional support available to you at RSVP, and we’re ready to help you.

 We have a dedicated website to children and young people’s services here https://survivorhub.co.uk